LSET Student Handbook for Short Courses

 If a student plagiarises, the Institution will take action against him or her.
 There are two reasons why you should undertake the work yourself: it is part of your study program, so without completing it yourself, you do not learn anything.
 Secondly, the Institution is committed to maintaining the quality of its academic qualifications and cannot tolerate dishonesty in any form.
 You may be required to submit individual work when working in a group.
 This situation typically calls for you to report on your own understanding of the work you did as a group or to write one section of a group report.
 If you are unsure about submitting joint work, please discuss this with the staff concerned.
 We do not wish to discourage students from discussing problems with each other, as this is a very valuable experience.

 If plagiarism is detected, different penalties may be applied depending on its severity.
 Your Advisor (Student Service Officer) will be informed and may have to report any cheating in references written for you in all cases.
-During levels 3 and above, where marks contribute to the final certificate classification, plagiarism is taken very seriously.
-Cheating in exams is also very serious.

 The Introduction to the Institution’s statement on plagiarism, part of the Institution’s Regulations is as follows;